 - use real, hands-on experiences from the many rich resources on our doorstep

-- be academically cohesive so that pupils make intuitive links across their learning, including through opportunities to apply their growing English and Mathematics skills
+- be academically cohesive so that pupils make intuitive links across their learning, including through opportunities to apply their growing skill set across the curriculum

 - be flexible enough to be truly inclusive of all learning needs

-- be enabled through the passion of the staff team
+- be enabled through the passion and knowledge of the staff team

 Through these principles, Victoria Primary School pupils will become independent and positive members of society who consistently demonstrate the qualities of our school motto: